 Joshua Tree has an incredible market for Airbnb stays.
 From unique airstream experiences to open ceiling bedrooms meant for stargazing, this quirky desert town has it all.
 Check out our list of the Top 10 Unique Airbnbs in Joshua Tree here.

 If approved by the host, you could even have your ceremony where you are staying and then photograph your wedding portraits in the park (photo/video permits would still be required)!

 If the time of year you choose doesn’t have too extreme of weather, camping in the park would be a rad way to celebrate your elopement!
 There are multiple sites with different views and elevations.
 You can reserve your site up to 6 months in advance.

 You can check out the park’s camping information here.

 If you’re considering having hair and makeup, florals, or an officiant, hire local vendors in the area to help avoid travel fees.
-We recommend searching for vendors in the Joshua Tree area, Palm Springs, and Desert Cities.
+We recommend searching for vendors in Joshua Tree, Yucca Valley, Twentynine Palms, and Palm Springs.

 And that’s about it!
 If you enjoyed this article and are curious about eloping in other national parks, we have a full guide on how to elope in a national park!